exca/Stationeers-IC10-Automation/Basic-IC10/Quick Start.md

     To read the temperature from a gas sensor, use the `ALIAS` command to associate the sensor with a variable.
 For instance:
     ```basic
-    ALIAS gasSensor Pin0   # The sensor is set on Pin 0 of the IC housing
+    ALIAS gasSensor = IC.Pin[0]   # The sensor is set on Pin number 0 of the IC housing
     VAR temperature
     temperature = gasSensor.Temperature   # The 'Temperature' variable of the device is stored into the 'temperature' variable
     ```